Reading Books Builds What the Internet Can't — The (Better) Books Manifesto

 The Replacement Myth

 Books differentiate themselves through length and intimacy.
+This is a good thing.
 Because a book is slower, less reactive, and more immersive, it allows things to land differently.
 Full stop.
+We cannot forget this.
+It’s the form itself.
 No replacement.
-We cannot forget this.

 You want something tangible?
-Fine, hard skills pay the bills, but these Super Soft Skills make you better at whatever you do.
+Fine, hard skills pay the bills, but these Super Soft Skills are forged because the form is different, and they make you better at whatever you do.
 (Or just better at life.)
 Here’s what reading books provides you.

 Shifting from "Marketing to Men" to a “Standard for Everyone”